 Disney’s Study of 1600 college graduates found that “How to budget” and “How to prioritize” were the two most important lessons learned in college.
 I agree with the respondents, as those are also the top two things I’ve learned in college.

-I was the high school student who never had homework.
-I did all of my assignments during class so I could be done for the day when the bell rang.
+As a high school student, did all of my assignments during class so I could be done for the day when the bell rang.
 Needless to say, I found that doesn’t work in college.
 You have to learn in class and work out of class.

 Time management is the only way to succeed in college.
 Taking notes, reading the textbook, studying, and doing homework are all critical.
 To get it all done, you have to plan out what you’re going to do and when.